 Significant hemoptysis is usually treated with bronchial artery embolization, but surgical resection may be considered if embolization is ineffective and pulmonary function is adequate.

-Superinfection with mycobacterial organisms such as M. avium complex almost always requires multiple drug regimens that include clarithromycin 500 mg po bid or azithromycin 250 mg po once/day; rifampin 600 mg po once/day or rifabutin 300 mg po once/day; and ethambutol 25 mg/kg po once/day for 2 mo followed by 15 mg/kg po once/day.
-Drug therapy is modified based on culture and sensitivity results.
-All drugs should be taken until sputum cultures have been negative for 12 mo.
+Superinfection with mycobacterial organisms such as M. avium complex almost always requires multiple drug regimens that include clarithromycin or azithromycin; rifampin or rifabutin; and ethambutol (see Other Mycobacterial Infections Resembling Tuberculosis).
+Drug therapy is typically continued until sputum cultures have been negative for 12 mo.

-In bronchiectasis, chronic inflammation from various causes destroys elastin, cartilage, and muscle in larger airways, resulting in irreversible bronchodilation; dilated airways are chronically colonized by infectious organisms.
+In bronchiectasis, chronic inflammation from various causes destroys elastin, cartilage, and muscle in larger airways, resulting in irreversible damage and dilated airways that are chronically colonized by infectious organisms.